breylaude/blog/_posts/2023-08-30-most-people-just-cant-be-the-visionaries.md

 ---
 layout: post
-title: thoughts on "you should be working on hardware" by casey handmer
+title: Most people just can’t be the visionaries
-subtitle:
+subtitle: Thoughts on "You should be working on hardware" by Casey Handmer
-gh-repo: breylaude/blog
+gh-repo: breylaude/breylaude.github.io
 gh-badge: [star, fork, follow]
-tags: [thoughts]
+tags: [Raw Thoughts]
 comments: true
 ---